• Facebook

 Member Joined Event

 The user can also get notified, whenever a member joins a cluster.
-The following method must be implemented in application to perform processing when a member joins a cluster.
+The following method must be implemented in the application to perform processing when a member joins a cluster.

 • Java